Of ‘Monsters’ and Brothers: Three Steps to Fix Our Mental Health System and Prevent Violence

 For two months, my parents and I campaigned the local police to knock down his door and get him to a hospital.
 My dad became a fixture at the police station.
 We sent the police chief Max’s blog and threatening emails.
 We explained his diagnosis, his years of involuntary hospital commitments and dire need for care before he did more permanent damage to his brain.
 His neighbors also called the police to complain.
 The police went to his house multiple times but said they didn’t have cause to forcefully enter.
 Their response was always the same.
 “We understand that he’s very sick, but what has he done?
 Call us when he’s done something and we’ll pick him up.”

 When in his right mind, my brother is one of the most gentle, generous and loving people I know.
 And, while he doesn’t own a weapon, he is a trained Marine.
 Before his mental break, my dad once watched Max load an assault rifle with his eyes closed.
+We were terrified that he might hurt himself.

 And so, helplessly furious, we nervously waited.
 We wrote our representatives.
 We supported organizations like NAMI.
 We began the process of getting power of attorney over him against his will, a process we knew would take far too long before something might go very, very wrong.